vanzhiganov/docker-swarm-ingress/README.md

 - Integrated TLS decryption for services which provide a certificate and key
 - Automatic service discovery and load balancing handled by Docker
 - Scaled and maintained by the Swarm for high resilience and performance
-- On the fly SSL registration and renewal inside
+- On the fly SSL registration and renewal

+### SSL registration and renewal

 This OpenResty plugin automatically and transparently issues SSL certificates from Let's Encrypt as requests are received using [lua-resty-auto-ssl](https://github.com/auto-ssl/lua-resty-auto-ssl) plugin.
 It works like: